This post may contain affiliate links. Please read my disclosure policy.

 - Combine 1 tablespoon Key lime zest in a bowl of a food processor with ¾ cup of granulated sugar.
 Process until the zest is very fine.

 - Place the zest and sugar in a heavy bottom saucepan.
-Add 2 cups of whole milk and cook on medium heat until the mixture reaches 170 degrees on an instant-read thermometer.
+Add 2 cups of whole milk and cook on medium heat until the mixture reaches 170°F on an instant-read thermometer.
 Remove from the heat, cover with a lid and steep for 30 minutes.

-- Put the steeping milk and zest mixture back on medium heat until it reaches 170 degrees stirring occasionally to prevent scorching.
+- Put the steeping milk and zest mixture back on medium heat until it reaches 170°F stirring occasionally to prevent scorching.

-** about 10 limes - I used ⅓ cup but use less if you prefer a less tart flavor
+- You will need about 10 juicy limes for 1/3 cup juice.
+Use 1/4 cup of key lime juice if you prefer a less tart flavor

 Here are a few more key lime recipes you might enjoy: